-During the Celebration Assembly, the weekly attendance for each class is announced.
-The class with the highest attendance that week gets to look after 'Desmond' the Head Teacher's dragon.
+During the Head Teacher's assembly, the weekly attendance for each class is announced.
+The two classes with the highest attendance that week get to look after Desmond and George, the Head Teacher's dragons.

 7. Our approach to negative behaviour